Well-posedness and exponential stability for Boussinesq systems on real hyperbolic Manifolds and application

-In this paper we study the global existence and stability of mild solution for the Boussinesq system on the real hyperbolic manifold $\mathbb{H}^d(\mathbb{R})$ ($d \geqslant 2$).
-We will consider a couple of Ebin-Marsden's Laplace and Laplace-Beltrami operators associated with the corresponding linear system which provides a vectorial heat semigoup.
-First, we prove the existence and the uniqueness of the bounded mild solution for the linear system by using certain dispersive and smoothing estimates of the vectorial heat semigroup.
-Next, using the fixed point arguments, we can pass from the linear system to the semilinear system to establish the existence of the bounded mild solution.
-We will prove the exponential stability of such solution by using the cone inequality.
-Finally, we give an application of stability to the existence of periodic mild solution for the Boussinesq system .
+{\bf Abstract.} We investigate the global existence and exponential decay of mild solutions for the Boussinesq systems in $L^p$-phase spaces on the framework of real hyperbolic manifold $\mathbb{H}^d(\mathbb{R})$, where $d \geqslant 2$ and $1<p\leq d$.
+We consider a couple of Ebin-Marsden's Laplace and Laplace-Beltrami operators associated with the corresponding linear system which provides a vectorial matrix semigoup.
+First, we show the existence and the uniqueness of the bounded mild solution for the linear system by using dispersive and smoothing estimates of the vectorial matrix semigroup.
+Next, using the fixed point arguments, we can pass from the linear system to the semilinear system to establish the existence of the bounded mild solutions.
+By using Gronwall's inequality, we establish the exponential stability of such solutions.
+Finally, we give an application of stability to the existence of periodic mild solutions for the Boussinesq systems.